-Specific provisions relating to restrictions on benefits to be procured by doctors have also been incorporated in the Indian Medical Council (Professional Conduct, Etiquette and Ethics) Regulations, 2002 ("MCI Code").
-Registered medical practitioners in India are required to adhere to the MCI Code.
+Specific provisions relating to restrictions on benefits to be procured by doctors have also been incorporated in the Indian Medical Council (Professional Conduct, Etiquette and Ethics) Regulations, 2002 ("MCI Code"). registered medical practitioners in India are required to adhere to the MCI Code.
 In a recent amendment, the MCI Code has put restrictions on doctors in their dealings with the pharmaceutical and allied health sector industry.
 A similar restriction exists for dentists as well.

-Moreover, the Organization of Pharmaceutical Producers of India had issued a Code of Pharmaceutical Marketing Practices in 2010 which was subsequently updated in 2019 the ("OPPI Code").
+Moreover, several industry associations have also adopted self-regulatory code.
+For instance, the Organization of Pharmaceutical Producers of India had issued a Code of Pharmaceutical Marketing Practices in 2010 which was subsequently updated in 2019 the ("OPPI Code").
 The OPPI Code has set out specific standards for the promotion of pharmaceutical products ethically to the doctors.
 It is based on the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) Code that has been in practice for the last two decades.
 However, the OPPI Code is a matter of self-regulation and self-discipline on part of the member companies.

 As discussed before, in India, advertisements of prescription drugs are not permitted.
 Hence, pharmaceutical companies promote medicines to doctors to convince them to prescribe their medicines with a view to increase their companies' sales.
-The sales representative of a pharmaceutical company, popularly known as a medical representative (MR) plays a vital role in this process.
+The sales representative of a pharmaceutical company, popularly known as a medical representative ("MR") plays a vital role in this process.
 MRs meet with doctors and explain the benefits of the drug along with the safety and the side effects of the drugs.

-i.
-Important Features of The Uniform Code of Pharmaceutical Marketing Practices a.
-Timing of promotion b.
-Information supplied c.
+A. Important Features of the Uniform Code of Pharmaceutical Marketing Practices i.
+Timing of Promotion ii.
+Information Supplied iii.
 Claims

 The promotion can be carried out only after product authorization by the office of the Drug Controller General of India (DCGI).
-The promotion should be consistent with the terms of product authorization.
-E.g. if the product authorization is only for one indication, the drug cannot be promoted for any other indication.
+The promotion should be consistent with the terms of product authorization, e.g. if the product authorization is only for one indication, the drug cannot be promoted for any other indication.